-C.7 Engineer Certification
+C.10 Engineer Certification

-This development consent does NOT give approval to any works outside the boundaries of the subject property including any underpinning works to any structures on adjoining properties.
+This development consent does NOT give approval to any works outside the boundaries of the subject property including any underpinning works to any structures on adjoining properties and Council's property.

-Any structural design is not to incorporate any underpinning works which encroaches outside the boundaries of the subject property.
+Any structural design is not to incorporate any temporary or permanent underpinning works or ground anchors, bolts etc which encroach outside the boundaries of the subject property.
 Engineer certification to this effect shall be submitted to the Certifying Authority prior to issue of any Construction Certificate.

-C.8 Geotechnical and Hydrogeological Design, Certification and Monitoring
+C.11 Geotechnical and Hydrogeological Design, Certification & Monitoring

-The Construction Certificate plans and specification required to be submitted to the Certifying Authority pursuant to clause 139 of the Regulation must be accompanied by a Geotechnical / Hydrogeological Monitoring Program together with civil and structural engineering details for foundation retaining walls, footings, basement tanking, and subsoil drainage systems, as applicable, prepared by a professional engineer, who is suitably qualified and experienced in geotechnical and hydrogeological engineering.
+Prior to the issue of the Construction Certificate, the applicant must submit, for approval by the Principal Certifier, a detailed geotechnical report prepared by a geotechnical engineer with National Engineering Register (NER) credentials in accordance with Council's DCP and Councils document "Guidelines for Preparation of Geotechnical and Hydrogeological Reports".
+The report must include a Geotechnical / Hydrogeological Monitoring Program together with civil and structural engineering details for foundation retaining walls, footings, basement tanking, and subsoil drainage systems, as applicable, prepared by a professional engineer, who is suitably qualified and experienced in geotechnical and hydrogeological engineering.